Marketing Psychology: 5 Tips to Win Hearts (+ Examples)

 To create the perfect persona for your target client, ask yourself and/or your team the following questions:

-Once you have the answers to these questions, you’ll have the information you need to create a nuanced campaign that targets only the right audience.
 You can then use your target client persona to write excellent ad copy, segment your audience properly, bid on the right keywords (and exclude the wrong keywords), and ultimately create a converting PPC campaign.

 What good is a PPC ad offer if it completely misses the point of what your prospects want?
 Creating PPC ads around misdiagnosed client pain points — or leaving the pain point out altogether — is one of the most common PPC mistakes and a surefire way to waste your budget.